reduxjs/react-redux/docs/api/hooks.md

 # Hooks

-React's new ["hooks" APIs](https://reactjs.org/docs/hooks-intro.html) give function components the ability to use local component state, execute side effects, and more.
-React also lets us write [custom hooks](https://reactjs.org/docs/hooks-custom.html), which let us extract reusable hooks to add our own behavior on top of React's built-in hooks.
+React's ["hooks" APIs](https://react.dev/reference/react#) give function components the ability to use local component state, execute side effects, and more.
+React also lets us write [custom hooks](https://react.dev/learn/reusing-logic-with-custom-hooks#extracting-your-own-custom-hook-from-a-component), which let us extract reusable hooks to add our own behavior on top of React's built-in hooks.

 React Redux includes its own custom hook APIs, which allow your React components to subscribe to the Redux store and dispatch actions.